 Pupils will complete the Mathematics A-Level examination at the end of Year 12 which will consist of three papers, two of which will assess the Pure Mathematics concepts and the third will assess the Statistics and Mechanics concepts.
-At the end of Year 13 pupils will sit the Further Mathematics A-Level examination which will consist of four papers, two of which will assess the Core Mathematics concepts and the third and fourth will assess the additional options of Further Pure Mathematics and Mechanics.
+At the end of Year 13 pupils will sit the Further Mathematics A-Level examination which will consist of four papers, two of which will assess the Core Mathematics concepts and the third and fourth will assess the concepts outlined in the chosen optional subjects.